ScorpionesXone/Catalog/README.md

 Mx, Mopt, Mx_Mopt - mass of the compact object and optical star (in Msun) and their ratio

-B_V, E_B_V -colour index and interstellar redenning
+B_V, E_B_V - colour index and interstellar redenning

 IDS - all the identifiers that exist in SIMBAD